peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-The smaller value of the two numbers, ignoring their signs.
+The smaller value of the two numbers.
+If one is positive zero and the other is negative zero, returns the negative zero.
+If the two numbers are positive and have the same value, returns the one with the smaller exponent.
+If the two numbers are negative and have the same value, returns the one with the larger exponent.

 <b>Exceptions:</b>